fernandopalafox/fernandopalafox.github.io/content/research/friction.md

 # Training the neural network

-Once data is collected, I trained a neural network to correct for the data.
+Once data is collected, I trained a neural network to correct for friction.
 I used a multi-layer perceptron with 4 hidden layers and 256 neurons each.
 The input layer of the neural network takes in normalized joint positions and velocities from the initial state. [^1] Training is done as follows: